Microblading vs. Eyebrow Tattooing

 2. Microblading has different retention.

 The fine lines of microblading often fade over time.
 For many, they fade over 1 to 3 years.
 With microblading, there is physically less ink deposited under the skin.
 In the dermis, where the ink is placed, this ink can move around over time, giving a slighter appearance.
 When there is a lot of ink, like in traditional tattooing, the tattoo remains very consistent, often expanding.
-With microblading, the ink will fade or disappear disappear, depending on the skin type and how much ink was inserted.
+With microblading, the ink will fade or disappear, depending on the skin type and how much ink was inserted.

 3. Microblading inks maintain their color.